Quantitative-Conservation-Lab/IPM_sim/README.md

 ###### generate\_scenarios.R

-Function ‘getNviable’ for finding the combinations of parameters that give a population growth rate (*λ*) within certain bounds, using the eigenvalue from the Leslie matrix.
+Function `getNviable` for finding the combinations of parameters that give a population growth rate (*λ*) within certain bounds, using the eigenvalue from the Leslie matrix.
 The output from this function produces the parameter scenarios used to simulate population